 Sometimes larger remixes might go hand in hand with the purchase of a new piece of furniture.
 I call this an assisted remix.
 Essentially you’re adding a new piece into the mix, and in the process you’ve given yourself the ability to do a remix.

 Maybe you had a temporary piece in place and have been saving up for a replacement.
 Maybe you just want a fresh look, but you don’t have a piece to swap out and your current furniture is in good shape and can be used somewhere else.
 So you buy a new piece to add into the mix and then rotate things around.
 I’ve done this on a couple of occasions and have another one planned in my study (if you missed my redesign plans, you can view them HERE), where I’ll be remixing one of my bookcases.

 When I first moved into my house, I didn’t have a TV console (or a TV for that matter!
 Thanks Mom and Dad for gifting me yours when you got a new one!) so I repurposed the EXPEDIT unit I had in my room at my parent’s house.
 Eventually I invested in a new unit for the TV, but the white cube shelving was still in good shape and I knew it could be put to use somewhere else.
-And now it has a new home in my master closet.
+And now it has a new home in my bedroom closet.
 In this case I purchased a new console, but if you have a piece of furniture in another room that you can just swap, or three pieces that you can rotate, you can get a whole new look for zero buckaroos!